Impaired Driving

 Impaired Driving Facts:

-- Alcohol-related crashes are 13.6 times more likely to result in a fatality than all other types of crashes
+- Alcohol-related crashes in Utah are 14.7 times more likely to be fatal than all other types of crashes

 - The average BAC for alcohol-related DUI arrests in Utah is 0.15 (three times the legal limit)

-- If you drink, don’t drive – Impairment starts with the first drink
+- If you drink, don’t drive – Utah’s BAC limit is 0.05; impairment starts with the first drink.

-- Always drive buckled; it’s your best defense against impaired drivers
+- Always wear a seatbelt; it’s your best defense against impaired drivers

 Enforcement Efforts

 A DUI can quickly turn your celebrations into a moment of distress and regret.
 Law enforcement has zero tolerance for those driving under any type of impairment.
-If you plan to drink during your holiday party, plan a sober ride.
+If you plan to drink during your game day party, plan a sober ride.

-Law enforcement will be working extra DUI shifts, actively patrolling for impaired drivers throughout the holiday season.
+Law enforcement will be working extra DUI shifts, actively patrolling for impaired drivers throughout the Superbowl Weekend.

-Over 240 extra DUI shifts are being worked by Utah 30 law enforcement agencies statewide throughout the holiday season.
+Over 85 extra DUI shifts are being worked by Utah 33 law enforcement agencies statewide on Superbowl Sunday.
 This high-visibility enforcement and media campaign is in addition to enforcement already happening on the roads.
 We’re notifying the public in advance about the increased DUI enforcement statewide, hoping to prevent people from choosing to drive after consuming alcohol or taking impairing drugs.

 Consequences Of A DUI